fyrkov/refcards/terraform.md

 #### Authentication
 1. Directly specifying access_key and secret_key in the `main.tf`
 2. Env variables
-3. Have AWS ClI and set up a profile with `aws configure`.
+3. Have AWS CLI and set up a profile with `aws configure`.
 Specify the profile in the `main.tf`

 #### Tfenv
 Terraform version manager.\